-Greg Baldwin practices in the areas of complex commercial litigation and white collar criminal defense.
-He focuses his practice on the Foreign Corrupt Practices Act, USA PATRIOT Act, the Bank Secrecy Act, the Money Laundering Control Act and OFAC regulations, as well as anti-money laundering and OFAC compliance program development and implementation.
+Greg Baldwin is an experienced Miami trial lawyer who practices in the areas of complex commercial litigation defense and white collar criminal defense.
+Mr. Baldwin specializes in litigation involving the USA PATRIOT Act, the Bank Secrecy Act (BSA), the Money Laundering Control Act and Office of Foreign Assets Control (OFAC) regulations, as well as anti-money laundering (AML) and OFAC compliance program development and implementation.
 Mr. Baldwin is a Certified Anti-Money Laundering Specialist.

 Mr. Baldwin is a wounded veteran of the Vietnam War.
 He was awarded the Bronze Star, the Purple Heart and the Army Commendation Medal for his service.